rmsk2/F256_FwBuild/README.md

 After that the new firmware can be flashed.
 I have not done a lot of testing, but after flashing the output of these scripts to the machine it still boots and can execute BASIC programs. `pexec` and the BASIC help system also seem to work.

 The build instructions for the repos have been copied from [here](https://github.com/FoenixRetro/f256-firmware/blob/main/.justfile).
+The release contains a prebuilt set of `bin` files in the file ` f256_firmware_2024.1_mgr42.zip`.